Emma, Lady Hamilton: Birth of Horatia

-Emma gave birth to Nelson's daughter Horatia, on 29 January 1801 at 23 Piccadilly, who was taken soon afterwards to a Mrs Gibson for care and hire of a wet nurse.
+On 29 January 1801 at 23 Piccadilly, Emma gave birth to Nelson's daughter Horatia, who was taken soon afterwards to a Mrs Gibson for care and hire of a wet nurse.
 On 1 February, Emma made a spectacular appearance at a concert at the house of the Duke of Norfolk in St James' Square, and Emma worked hard to keep the press onside.

 Soon after this, the Prince of Wales (later King George IV) became infatuated with Emma, leading Nelson to be consumed by jealousy, and inspiring a remarkable letter by Sir William to Nelson, assuring him that she was being faithful.
 In late February, Nelson returned to London and met his daughter at Mrs Gibson's.
 Nelson's family were aware of the pregnancy, and his clergyman brother Rev. William Nelson wrote to Emma praising her virtue and goodness.
-Nelson and Emma continued to write letters to each other when he was away at sea, and she kept every one.
+Nelson and Emma continued to write letters to each other when he was away at sea, all of which she kept.
 While he was away too, she arranged for her mother to visit the Kidds in Hawarden and her daughter in Manchester.

 By the autumn of the same year, upon Emma's advice, Nelson bought Merton Place, a small ramshackle house at Merton, near Wimbledon, for £9,000, borrowing money from his friend Davison.
 He gave her free rein with spending to improve the property, and her vision was to transform the house into a celebration of his genius.
 There they lived together openly, with Sir William and Emma's mother, in a ménage à trois that fascinated the public.
-Emma turned herself to winning over Nelson's family, nursing his 80-year-old father Edmund for 10 days at Merton, who loved her and thought of moving in with them, but could not bear to leave his beloved Norfolk.
+Emma turned herself to winning over Nelson's family, nursing his 80-year-old father Edmund for 10 days at Merton, who loved her and thought of moving into the home with them, but he could not bear to leave his beloved Norfolk.
 Emma also made herself useful to Nelson's sisters Kitty (Catherine), married to George Matcham, and Susanna, married to Thomas Bolton, by helping to raise their children and to make ends meet.
 Nelson's sister-in-law Sarah (married to William), also pressed him for assistance and favours, including the payment of their son Horatio's school fees at Eton.
-Also around this time, Emma finally told Nelson about her daughter Emma Carew, now known as Emma Hartley, and found that she had had nothing to worry about; he invited her to stay at Merton and soon grew fond of "Emma's relative".
+Around this time, Emma finally told Nelson about her daughter Emma Carew, now known as Emma Hartley, and found that she had had nothing to worry about; he invited her to stay at Merton and soon grew fond of "Emma's relative".
 An unpublished letter shows that Nelson assumed responsibility for upkeep of young Emma at this time.
-Emma continued to display her attitudes to audiences, and at this point of her life grew obese and her drinking intensified.
+Emma continued to display her Attitudes to audiences, and at this point of her life grew obese and her drinking intensified.
 In April 13, Joseph Farington wrote in his diary;